jeff-bruemmer/clerk/docs/checks.md

    :files ["example"]}]}
 ```

 You can add new specimens to existing checks, or disable individual checks by commenting out lines within the checks, e.g., if you only want to disable some oxymorons.
-For Existence and Case checks, you can add examples of text for Clerk to search for to a check's specimens vector.
-See `~/.clerk/custom/example.edn` for an example Existence check.
+For Existence and Case checks, you can add examples of text for Proserunner to search for to a check's specimens vector.
+See `~/.proserunner/custom/example.edn` for an example Existence check.

 ## Ignoring specimens